What Is an Objective Summary? Definition, Examples & Tips

 - Conciseness without sacrificing clarity: An objective summary typically represents 5-10% of the original content's length while maintaining all essential information.
 This requires careful selection of the most important points and elimination of redundant or tangential details; it can often be done in brief bullet points.

-- Factual accuracy: Every statement in the summary must accurately reflect what was discussed or presented in the original text.
+- Factual accuracy: Every statement in the concise summary must accurately reflect what was discussed or presented in the original text.
 This means avoiding writing in your own words in a way that changes the meaning or omitting context that could alter understanding.

-Creating objective summaries means understanding how to turn anything into an unbiased statement without missing the essence of what is being described, whether it’s the central thesis of an article or a resume summary.
+Creating objective summaries means understanding how to turn anything into an unbiased statement without missing the essence of what is being described, whether it’s the central thesis of an article or a resume summary statement.
 That’s no different when it comes to extracting only the main ideas from a meeting, especially one that takes place in a professional setting.

 Let’s look at the step-by-step for this particular scenario: